Table of Contents

 Body Materials

-It features a mahogany body and neck, contributing to a warm and rich sound.
+It features a mahogany body and neck, creating a warm and rich sound.
 The body is finished in a sunburst for a vintage look.

 Fishman Nashville Pickup

-Equipped with a Fishman Nashville resonator pickup, the G9500 offers the option for amplified performance, allowing the guitar’s unique voice to shine through in a variety of settings.
+Equipped with a Fishman Nashville resonator pickup, the G9500 offers the option for amplified performance, allowing the guitar’s unique voice to shine through in various settings.

 Round Neck